-Charlottesville’s historic downtown mall, one of the longest pedestrian malls in the country, is packed with eight blocks or excellent restaurants, bars, and shops.
-The mall is a fun date night destination and all of the restaurants are within an easy walk of public parking lots.
+Conveniently, all of the downtown mall restaurants are within an easy walk of public parking lots.
 In warmer months, many restaurants open outdoor seating areas where you can enjoy your meal with a side of people watching.

-We sampled several of these downtown mall restaurants on a Charlottesville Evening Delight Food Tour (thanks to Charlottesville Tourism).
-This is a really fun and delicious way to try a variety of flavors, and every stop includes dishes paired with drinks.
+We sampled several of these downtown mall restaurants on an Evening Delight Food Tour, which has since closed.
+A food tour is a really fun and delicious way to try a variety of flavors, and every stop includes dishes paired with drinks.
 Our tour guide also shared interesting info about the architecture and history of the downtown mall.
-The 2.5-hour tour is $79 and you will finish very full and happy.

 Spending the night?
-We really enjoyed our stay at the Residence Inn Charlottesville Downtown and it is just a block from the pedestrian mall.
+We recommend the Residence Inn Charlottesville Downtown, located just a block from the pedestrian mall.

 Hidden in a small alley on 2nd Street is a fine dining Charlottesville restaurant with a cool bar and a speakeasy vibe.
 The Alley Light offers an upscale but accessible menu of small plates and shared boards, perfect for a group or date night out.
 The Bone Marrow with escargots is a dramatic and delicious plate to share.
 Pair your plates with wine, port, or a custom cocktail from the beautiful bar.

-The Alley Light is open 5:00 – 10:00 nightly except Mondays.
+The Alley Light is open Wednesday to Sunday, 5:00 – 10:00.
 When the alley lantern is lit, the doors are open.

 Head to Brasserie Saison for small plates, steak frites, and a wonderful selection of beer and wine.
 The atmosphere is casual but date-night appropriate, and the menu focuses on Belgian and Dutch favorites.
 Mussels fans can choose traditional or House Style Moules Frites with beer, bacon, garlic, and chiles.
 Delicious!

 Citizen Burger Bar is on our list of favorite burger restaurants in Virginia.
-Big, juicy, locally-sourced burgers are accompanied with equally tasty fries.
-Visit on a warm day and enjoy an outdoor table, or head inside to the cozy booths and long bar.
-Citizen emphasizes fresh ingredients, teaming with area farms to source their grassfed beef, free-range chicken, and local produce, cheese, and bread.
+Big, juicy, locally-sourced burgers are accompanied by equally tasty fries.
+Visit on a warm day and enjoy an outdoor table or head inside to the cozy booths and long bar.
+Citizen emphasizes fresh ingredients, teaming with area farms to source their grass-fed beef, free-range chicken, and local produce, cheese, and bread.
 Pair your meal with local craft beer and you have a winning combo.